Has re-opened and sells food in the afternoon and evenings only.

 Street food is very good on Barbuda.
-At both schools just before break-time you can buy delicious home-made snacks like bread pudding, roti, meatballs, fried chicken and meat or vegetable patties.
-There may be fried fish and johnny cakes outside Canutes shop on a Friday or Saturday lunchtime and Wanda will be selling the best ribs, chicken and burgers at her new venue by the Duck Pond most days.
-Jerk Man has a central village stall selling various things including stews and Jamaican style jerk pork and chicken.
-You can buy roti from Marcia at her home at Roti Queen just off Madison Square.
-The Block Club and the churches do breakfast events and there are others who sell from various places in the village at different times.
-If you are cooking; local meat (mainly pork or beef) is often sold from a table in the village, is much cheaper and better quality than the imported frozen meat and sells out fast.
+At school just before break-time you can buy delicious home-made snacks like bread pudding, roti, meatballs, fried chicken and meat or vegetable patties.
+There may be fried fish and johnny cakes outside Canutes old shop on a Friday or Saturday lunchtime, or at Charm Charles on the main road.
+If you are cooking; local meat (mainly pork or beef) is sometimes sold from a table in the village, is much cheaper and better quality than the imported frozen meat, and sells out fast.
 If you are looking for Barbudan goat, lamb or deer meat you can often only buy from people you know.
-Fresh fish is often sold out of a cool box or barrow carried around the village but don't buy undersize or prohibited fish, or lobster and conchs out of season.
+Fresh fish is often sold out of a cool box or barrow carried around the village but DO NOT BUY undersize or prohibited fish, conchs or lobster, and conchs or lobster out of season.
 There is a council vegetable 'market' but this is only open when there is produce to sell, which is not every day.
-Fancy's shop makes a point of selling locally produced vegetables and fruit when it's available.

-We make our own fruit punches and other local drinks like soursop and passion fruit and there is often fresh coconut water to buy.
-The bars serve our local beers - Wadadali and Carib - as well as Heineken or whatever else is available.
-Antigua produces its own rums - Cavalier and English Harbour and you can buy wine and some cocktails in the village for about a quarter of the price of one in a hotel.
+We make our own fruit punches and other local drinks like soursop and passion fruit and there is sometimes fresh coconut water to buy.
+The bars serve local beers - Wadadali and Carib - as well as Heineken or whatever else is available.
+Antigua produces its own rums - Cavalier and English Harbour, and you can buy wine and some cocktails in the village at Timbuk for about a quarter of the price of one in a hotel.
 The ArtCafe does cocktail happy hours on some Friday evenings 7 - 9pm and Caribbean rum tasting evenings if you want to learn more about the making and blending of Caribbean rums.